anushmita06/anushmita06/README.md

 ## A little bit about me...
 As a university student, I am majoring in Computer Science and Applied Mathematics 📚.
 I am also an aspiring Software Engineer that is passionate about AI/ML, data science, and building meaningful tech solutions 💻.

-Currently, I am involved in [Break Through Tech](https://www.breakthroughtech.org/programs/the-ai-program/) and Cornell Tech's AI/ML Fellowship, exploring the development of machine learning models 🧠.
+  📍 Currently involved in [Break Through Tech](https://www.breakthroughtech.org/programs/the-ai-program/) and Cornell Tech's AI/ML Fellowship, exploring the development of machine learning models

-Previously, I have interned as a Software Engineer for the FDA, and a UI/UX Designer for U.S News!
+  📍 Former Software Engineering Intern at the FDA and UI/UX Design Intern at U.S. News & World Report.

-I am looking for further internship experience that will allow me to put my skills to use, as well as provide me with a place to grow as a problem solver!
+I am actively seeking internship opportunities where I can apply my skills, contribute to exciting challenges, and continue growing as a thoughtful and effective problem solver

 ## Languages and Tools 🛠️